momoh127/Mojo_Classification/README.md

 # Real-Time Image Classification with Mojo

-This project demonstrates real-time image classification using Mojo, a high-performance programming language for AI/ML.
+This project demonstrates real-time image classification using Mojo.
 The system captures images from a webcam, preprocesses them, and performs inference using a pre-trained ResNet model.

 ## Features
 - Real-time image capture and classification.